open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 .. code:: sh

-   shell$ mpirun --hostfile myhostfile -np 14 ./a.out
+   shell$ mpirun --hostfile myhostfile -n 14 ./a.out

 causes the first 12 processes to be launched as before, but the remaining two processes will be forced onto node ``cc``.
 The other